 There are separate loaders for the Meta Quest, Pico and Lynx R1 headsets.

 The fourth option is the official Khronos (KHR) loader, in due time all headsets should work with this loader.
 At the moment this loader has been tested with the Magic Leap 2 and standalone HTC headsets.

 While the Mobile Vulkan renderer has many optimizations targeted at mobile devices, we're still working out the kinks.
 It is highly advisable to use the OpenGL renderer for the time being when targeting Android based XR devices.

-Note that we are awaiting a driver update on the PICO before Vulkan support will work on PICO devices.
+Note that we are awaiting driver updates on various devices before Vulkan support will work on these.

 Running on your device from the Godot editor¶

 If you've setup your export settings as described above, and your headset is connected to your computer and correctly recognized, you can launch it directly from the Godot editor using One-click deploy:

 For some devices on some platforms, you may need to perform some extra steps in order for your device to be recognized correctly, so be sure to check the developer documentation from your headset vendor.

 For example, with the Meta Quest 2, you need to enable developer mode on the headset, and if you're on Windows, you'll need to install special ADB drivers.
 See the official Meta Quest developer documentation for more details.